hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And hopes in time to have a gown and wig;
 >
-> Tho' without clients, and unknown in Court,
+> Though without clients, and unknown in Court,
 >
 > And terms all end and he makes no report,
 >
 > Has clerk and of office and a letter-box
 >
-> And inner door to drown n intrussive knocks,
+> And inner door to drown n intrusive knocks,
 >
 > He writes up offices and bell,
 >
-> Tho' without business, thinks the term sounds well;
+> Though without business, thinks the term sounds well;
 >
 > Has boxes marked with names, and places in view;
 >